LetyPG/Automation-Framework-QA/README.md

 #### 6️⃣ Run tests

-Since you are already located in the project directory, on the root directory, you do not need to move to any other directory; you can run the tests from there, using the following commands:
+Since you are already located in the project directory, in the root directory, you do not need to move to any other directory; you can run the tests from there, using the following commands:

 #### Tests directory `tests/`